emmajanedrews/base-template/_posts/2017-09-25-why-you-should-know-about-real-estate-cryptocurrencies.md

 {% include youtube.html %}

-***Please see an update on the portion of this article in regards to REcoin [here.](https://www.housingwire.com/articles/41463-sec-says-first-ever-cryptocurrency-backed-by-real-estate-is-a-fraud)***
+***\*UPDATE 10/10/2017 Please see an update on the portion of this article in regards to REcoin's founder being charged with defrauding investors [here.](https://www.housingwire.com/articles/41463-sec-says-first-ever-cryptocurrency-backed-by-real-estate-is-a-fraud)***

 In case you haven’t heard already, cryptocurrencies are meeting the world of real estate investing.
 It's a very exciting prospect, so let me explain what’s going on.